nihaomiao/CVPR23_LFDM/README.md

 1. Install required dependencies.
 Here we use Python 3.7.10 and Pytorch 1.12.1, etc.
 2. Run `python -u demo/demo_mhad.py` to generate the example videos.
 Please set the paths in the code files and config file `config/mhad128.yaml` if needed.
 The pretrained models for MHAD dataset have released.

+**NATOPS Dataset**

+1. Install required dependencies.
+Here we use Python 3.7.10 and Pytorch 1.12.1, etc.
+2. Run `python -u demo/demo_natops.py` to generate the example videos.
+Please set the paths in the code files and config file `config/natops128.yaml` if needed.
+The pretrained models for NATOPS dataset have released.

 Training LFDM
 ----